 The moment has arrived for the congregation to begin gathering in its new digs on N. Druid Hills Road!
-Climate Action Team co-leader Nicole Haines and I toured the campus this past week before assembling a basic recycling center for the social hall.
+Climate Action Team co-leader Nicole Haines and I toured the campus several weeks ago before assembling a basic recycling center for the social hall.
 Project Phoenix’s DeAnn Peterson pointed out details we might have missed and gave us dozens of reasons to be thrilled about our new church home.

 Here are some of those details that delight the Climate Action Team and should please everyone who cares about the implications of the UU seventh principle: respect for the interdependent web of all existence of which we are a part.